-Remember Woodstock and the moon landing 50 years ago?
-When Jaws opened in theaters and the Captain & Tennille's ‘Love Will Keep Us Together’ topped the charts in 1975?
-How about what you were reading during those milestone moments?
-These 16 romantic, sexy or otherwise totally absorbing best-sellers since 1969 were (and still are) perfect books for the beach — and are great reminders of summers past.
+Remember Woodstock and the moon landing 53 years ago?
+How about when Jaws opened in theaters and the Captain & Tennille’s “Love Will Keep Us Together” topped the charts in 1975?
+What were you reading when those milestones occurred?
+These 17 romantic, sexy or otherwise totally absorbing best sellers from 1969 onward were (and still are) perfect books for the beach.
+They’re also great reminders of summers past.

 1969: The Godfather by Mario Puzo

 The 1972 movie version of Puzo's novel was a megahit, but the book is a classic in its own right.
 It was the first in the trilogy that introduced readers to the Corleone family and gave the public an inside look at the loyalties — and brutality — at the heart of the mafia during its midcentury heyday.

 Adored by readers (though not so much by critics), Segal’s love story is a real heartbreaker: Oliver is a Harvard jock and the heir to a fortune; Jenny is a baker’s daughter and Radcliffe music major.
 The two fall for each other despite the odds, but their happily-ever-after ends with a tragedy neither could predict.
 The film version, starring Ryan O’Neal and Ali MacGraw, came out that same year.

 1975: Looking for Mr. Goodbar by Judith Rossner